vincent-ledu/adr-template/index-recordname.md

 ## Consequences

 What becomes easier or more difficult to do and any risks introduced by the change that will need to be mitigated.

+## Debt created

+Does this will create technical debt ?
+Does this should be mutualized, but now it doen't ?
+What should be done to mitigate debt ?